How to start a barber shop

 First thing’s first: your business needs a website.
 Your website should be sleek, professional, easy to navigate, and optimised for search.
 It must show your location and your contact details, as well as high-quality photographs of your shop and a list of your services and prices.

 Building a website from scratch sounds a bit daunting – but there are a couple of ways you can go about it – including hiring a freelance web designer, or using a website builder.
-You can compare the best website builders for small businesses here.
+You can compare builders in our review: best website builders for small businesses.

 With so many customers preferring to book online rather than over the phone, you might want to integrate a booking system and calendar into your website.
 This will help you to keep on top of appointments, too.